cruppstahl/minicms/README.md

     (do not read the files though)
-[x] dynamically build all routes to the directories in "/content" [x] Bug: do not create routes for subdirectories (e.g. /blog/2025)
+[x] dynamically build all routes to the directories in "/content" [x] Bug: do not create routes for subdirectories (e.g. /blog/2025) [x] Bug: all URLs return the same content (post3.html) [ ] build (html) page for a file on demand and in case it was not yet created [ ] store the generated file in a cache
+[ ] fetch the generated file from a cache

 !!!
 !!!
-Bug: alle URLs geben die selben Daten zurück (post3.html)

-!!!
-!!!
 Bug: http://localhost:8080//blog/2025/01-post1 fails (two slashes!)

-!!!
-!!!
-Evtl ist es einfacher wenn die Verzeichnisse/Dateien nicht in einer Baum- !!! struktur gespeichert werden, sondern in einer einfachen map mit dem !!!
-URI als key

-[ ] build (html) page for a file on demand and in case it was not yet created [ ] store the generated file in a cache

 [ ] assemble the layout (header and footer)
 [ ] use picocss for a basic layout